-- Your weight exceeds 30 stones or 200 kilograms. - You have an allergy to iodine. - You are pregnant. - There is any possibility that you may be pregnant.
+- Your weight exceeds 30 stones or 200 kilograms.

+- You have an allergy to iodine.

+- You are pregnant.

+- There is any possibility you are pregnant.

 If you need transport to the hospital, please contact your GP to arrange this.
-Although the actual scan time is only 30 to 45 minutes, you will need to allow 11⁄2 hours for this appointment.
+Although the actual scan time is only 30 to 40 minutes, you will need to allow 11⁄2 hours for this appointment.

 Please leave any valuables at home.
 You are responsible for all personal items you bring into hospital and the Trust cannot accept responsibility for their loss or damage.